cryoilrj/QuakeSupport/runs/README.md

 ## 2) [QM_run](https://github.com/cryoilrj/QuakeSupport/blob/main/runs/QS_QM_run.py) - Script to run QuakeMigrate
 :snowman: Sequentially runs all the QuakeMigrate scripts (`LUT`, `detect`, `trigger`, and `locate`)
-:snowman: If running in day format, ensure this script is in the same folder as QM_run_day
+:snowman: If running in day format, ensure this script is in the same run folder as QM_run_day
 :snowman: If running in custom format, you only need this script and can ignore the other two scripts in this subfolder
 :snowman: Script only runs the QuakeMigrate scripts, and assumes you have tuned your QuakeMigrate scripts appropriately before running them
 :snowman: For guidance on parameter tuning for the QuakeMigrate scripts, refer to their highly comprehensive [user manual](https://quakemigrate.readthedocs.io/_/downloads/en/stable/pdf/) (_Updated Apr 10, 2023_)